Logan Paulsen: Chicago Bears

 On September 4, 2016, the Chicago Bears signed Paulsen to their active 53-man roster.

 San Francisco 49ers

 On March 9, 2017, Paulsen signed a one-year contract with the San Francisco 49ers.
-He was released on October 17, 2017, but was re-signed two days later.
-On October 24, 2017, Paulsen was again released by the 49ers.
-He was re-signed yet again on November 6, 2017.
+He was released on October 17, but was re-signed two days later.
+On October 24, Paulsen was again released by the 49ers.
+He was re-signed yet again on November 6.

 Atlanta Falcons

 Paulsen (center) playing against the Washington Redskins in 2018.

 On March 21, 2018, Paulsen signed a one-year contract with the Atlanta Falcons.
-In Week 4, in the 37–36 loss to the Cincinnati Bengals, he scored his first receiving touchdown as a Falcon and his first overall since the 2014 season.
+In Week 4, in a 37–36 loss to the Cincinnati Bengals, he scored his first receiving touchdown as a Falcon and his first overall since the 2014 season.

 On March 16, 2019, Paulsen re-signed with the Falcons.
-He was released on August 30, 2019.
+He was released by Atlanta on August 30.

 Houston Texans

 On September 2, 2019, Paulsen signed with the Houston Texans.
-On October 22, 2019, the Texans released Paulsen.
+On October 22, the Texans released Paulsen.

+Media Career

+Paulsen is currently an analyst for the Washington Commanders featured weekly on "Command Center" also starting former Washington players such as Fred Smoot, Santana Moss, London Fletcher, and Brian Mitchell.
+He is also well known for his success in podcasting being a recurring talent for "Command Center Podcast" which was nominated for multiple People's Choice Podcast Awards including Best Sports Podcast and Best Overall Podcast in 2024 and 2025.